Scottish Longitudinal Study

 Policy in the event of SLS Safe Setting emergency closure: as we are a small team based in New Register House, we may need to close the Safe Setting at short notice due to adverse weather conditions, staff sickness or another emergent situation.
 We will aim to contact everyone booked into the safe setting before 8.30am on the day of closure.

-• Security clearance application form: BPSS Amiqus Request Form (Word 31KB)
+- Security clearance application form: BPSS Amiqus Request Form – Feb 2025 (Word 78KB)

-• Project Extensions – Existing researchers who wish to extend their project should complete the SLS-Project-Extension-Form-v9.3 March 2023 (Word 96KB).
+- Project Extensions – Existing researchers who wish to extend their project should complete the SLS-Project-Extension-Form-v10.1-July-2025 (Word 85KB).
 This cut-down form is only applicable if the research question and type of variables have not altered significantly since your original application.
 All new or significantly altered projects should apply via the standard process below.

 Step-By-Step Guide to Accessing the SLS Data – for enquiries and new researchers